LegendaryLabsBSC/LegendarySaurus/website/docs/contracts/contracts.md

  * *Promo Event* &rarr; An instance during which addresses can be credited with *promo tickets*.
  * *Promo Ticket* &rarr; An integer credit assigned to an address, associated with a `promoId`.
 Used for granting access and functionality.
 Non-transferable asset.
  * *Redeemed* &rarr; To decrement the *promo ticket*-credit value assigned to the calling address, for a given *promo event*.
+ * *ReJu* &rarr; In-game unit of measurement used to calculate how much a Legend has *rejuvenated* while inside their *pod*.
+ * *Rejuvenation Pod* &rarr; Each Legend has their very own *rejuvenation pod* unique to that Legend.
+When a Legend is occupying their *rejuvenation pod* they can not be placed utilize any functionality that requires them to be in a *listable* state.
+However, while inside their *pod* a Legends earns *ReJu* to restore used *blending slots*.
  * *Restricted Promo Event* &rarr; A *promo event* where only addresses assigned `LAB_TECH` access can dispense *promo tickets*.
  * *Role* &rarr; A level of access granted to an address.
  * *Role Admin* &rarr; A *role* with the authority to grant and revoke the *role* it is *role admin* of to addresses.
+ * *Securing* &rarr; In order to power some of **Legendary Labs** game functionalities, players will need to *secure* LGND tokens.
+These *secured* token are purely for in-game functionality, not financial.
  * *Standard Admin* &rarr; An address that can call `LAB_TECH` access-controlled functions .
  * *Super Admin* &rarr; An address with the highest level of access that is allowed by the **Legendary Labs** contracts.
 Can call `LAB_ADMIN` access-controlled functions.
  * *Unrestricted Promo Event* &rarr; A *promo event* where any address can dispense up to (1) *promo ticket*.